 | Video Creator | Heavy video uploads | 80+ GB | Fixed Wi-Fi + extra eSIM |

-If you want to fine-tune your actual number before you travel, it will help to read how much data you need for travel and adjust it upwards because you're working, not just vacationing.
+If you want to fine-tune your actual number before you move, it will help to read how much data you need for travel and adjust it upwards because you're working, not just sightseeing.

 Redundancy: your plan B when something fails

-Redundancy is what distinguishes a serious nomad strategy.
-It means always having a second connection method ready: another eSIM from a different operator, a loaded regional plan, or the ability to share data with your mobile.
+Redundancy is what distinguishes a serious nomadic strategy.
+It means always having a second connection path ready: another eSIM from a different operator, a loaded regional plan, or the ability to share data with your phone.
 That way, if your primary connection goes down, you activate the backup in seconds.

-Failures happen: apartment Wi-Fi drops just before a meeting, a local operator has poor coverage in your neighborhood, or a plan runs out prematurely.
+Failures happen: apartment Wi-Fi goes down right before a meeting, a local operator has poor coverage in your neighborhood, or a plan runs out prematurely.
 A prepared nomad doesn't panic because they have alternatives.
 The most common tactic is to have two eSIMs from different operators active simultaneously, so if one has coverage issues, you switch to the other from settings without reinstalling anything.
-It's also advisable to have the hotspot configured to use your mobile if your laptop loses Wi-Fi.
-To fully understand connection options and their limits, compare eSIM versus roaming, because traditional roaming is almost never the answer for someone living abroad for months.
+It's also advisable to have the hotspot configured to use your phone's data if your laptop loses Wi-Fi.
+To fully understand connection options and their limits, compare eSIM vs. roaming, because traditional roaming is almost never the answer for someone living abroad for months.

 Connectivity by world region